nicoDs96/SmartMuseum/Evaluation.md

 ## Technical Evaluation
 We have decided to realize a backend microservice architecture to allow modularity and to make system evolution simple so that the application will be as long-lasting as possible, tolerant to changes, integrable with other projects from the course easily.
 Due to Covid-19, we will test the product from a technical point of view using IoT-Lab Testbed for the indoor environmental condition monitoring since it provieds full support to LoRaWAN and also gave access to boards with environmental sensors.
-Indeed we could also use it to test Bluetooth messaging between boards.

 According to the architecture we have described in the [Architecture file](Architecture.md) we are going to compare costs of a solution cloud based and a solution on premise as well as required hardware costs.
 We assume project is open source hence no employee to pay.
 ### Cloud Hosting Costs